Valiantsin2021/Newman-parallel-run/Readme.md

 HTMLextra and Junit reports will e generated in report folder.
 Allure report will be generated to allure-report folder after all the collections have ran.

 For Allure report the command "npx allure generate --clean && npx allure-patch ./allure-report && rm -rf ./allure-report" will ran automatically after all the collections have ran.
-It will generate the Allure html report as a single page app to be sent via email, webhook or published as a static webpage.
+It will generate the Allure html report patch it as a single page app to be sent via email, webhook or published as a static webpage.

+Allure report with history will be generated only if you use GitBash/Bash.
+If you run the tests in Powershell the history will not be generated automatically.

 ## Installation